 - Submit copies of transcripts from the Radiography program completed.

-Must be a registered technologist with ARRT and licensed by the Texas Medical Boards by the first class date to participate in the program.
+Must be a registered technologist with ARRT certification and licensed by the Texas Medical Board by the first class date to participate in the program.
 Please review the link for program information for all Advanced Modality programs.
-For Advanced Modality applications, please contact the Program Coordinator listed on the program information sheet below.
+For Advanced Imaging Modality applications, students may visit the Medical Imaging webpage for application.

-Medical Imaging Technology consists of three Associate of Applied Science (AAS) degrees and four certificate programs.
+Medical Imaging Technology consists of two Associate of Applied Science (AAS) degrees and three certificate programs.

 The AAS degree programs are: